Air purifiers are not exactly on the top of the list of items that most people consider necessary.

 The point is that if you are in a space quite often and you’re experiencing respiratory symptoms, there may be something in that area that is causing them.

-Also putting an air purifier in your bedroom is an excellent ideal because of the amount of time do you spend sleeping and because you tend to breathe deeper when you sleep.
+Putting an air purifier in your bedroom is a sound idea because of the amount of time do you spend sleeping and because you tend to breathe deeper when you sleep.

 A lot of issues with sleep apnea can be resolved by breathing clean air while you sleep.